 Where do I send my child once they graduate from the Children's House?
 Is there a "next level" Montessori School on the Coast?

 Following graduation from the Children’s House, children are usually sent either to a public school in their area or to a private school of their choice.
 The Treehouse Montessori Christian School is now available as a “next level” choice.
 Treehouse opened in August 2015 for students 1st – 5th grade (ages 6-11), with plans for continued elementary expansion.
-This school is currently located on the third floor of the Christian Education building.
+This school is currently located on the third floor of the Christian Education building of First Presbyterian Church.

 CHILDREN’S HOUSE ENROLLMENT